noobymatze/wrpc/README.md

 reality is, that in those kinds of meetings we are so often discussing the unimportant minutiae.
-We are not discussing what the service should do or what the actual failure modes could be, but how to translate the failure modes into a technical standard.
-Yes, that's part of our job, but I don't think it should be and especially not during that kind of meeting.
+We are not discussing what the service should do or what the actual failure modes could be, but how to translate those failure modes into a technical standard.
+Yes, that's part of our job, but I don't think it should be to that extend and especially not during that kind of meeting.

 I envision a meeting like that, where backend, frontend and product people describe the contract in unison and then frontend developers generate heaps of code to interface with the backend server and backend developers generate heaps of code to interface with the frontend and than just get on with their lives.

+TODO: Why not OpenAPI or gRPC.

 ## Language